Dries Buytaert

-Dries at DrupalCon talking to Drupal developers.

 Dries Buytaert (born 19 November 1978) is a Belgian open-source software programmer.
 He is the founder and lead developer of the Drupal content management system.
-He also serves as the CTO of Acquia.
+He previously served as the CTO and CSO of Acquia, and currently serves as its Executive Chairman.

 As a long-time advocate for the open web, Buytaert has emphasized the need to preserve the internet as a public good, warning against growing consolidation by proprietary platforms.
 In his leadership role, he has drawn attention to the “maker/taker” imbalance in the open-source ecosystem—where a small group of contributors (makers) build and maintain critical software used by a much larger group of organizations (takers) who benefit without giving back.
 He has called for greater institutional responsibility, particularly from governments and large corporations, to ensure the sustainability of open digital infrastructure.

 Career

 Buytaert was born in Wilrijk, Antwerp, Belgium.
 He defended his PhD dissertation in computer science on 27 January 2008, at Ghent University in Belgium.

 From 1999 to 2000 he was the maintainer of the Linux-WLAN FAQ.

 On 1 December 2007, Dries announced, together with co-founder Jay Batson, the launch of a start-up called Acquia.
 Acquia is a commercial open-source software company providing products, services, and technical support for Drupal.
 Acquia tries to be to Drupal what Red Hat has been to Linux.
 In 2009, Acquia helped re-launch Whitehouse.gov on Drupal.

 On 31 March 2008, Dries launched Mollom, a service dedicated to stopping website spam: "Mollom's purpose is to dramatically reduce the effort of keeping your site clean and the quality of your content high.
 Currently, Mollom is a spam-killing one-two punch combination of a state-of-the-art spam filter and CAPTCHA server."
 Over 59,000 websites were protected by the Mollom service, including all of Netlog's messages.
 Mollom support ended 2 April 2018.

 In 2008, Buytaert was elected "Young Entrepreneurs of Tech" by BusinessWeek.
 He was also named to the MIT Technology Review TR35 as one of the top 35 innovators in the world under the age of 35.